 • Activation Date: May 25, 2018

-• Compliance Requirements: DPIA, explicit consent management, breach mandatory notification towards the authorities.
+• Compliance Requirements: DPIA, explicit consent management, breach mandatory notification to the authorities.

 • Security Assessment: Implicitly required